NYC DOT has launched an interactive map for a selection of agency projects.

 Building off previous bicycle projects in Staten Island’s mid-island, NYC DOT is proposing linking the existing bicycle routes along North and South Railroad Avenues with the South Beach Greenway.
 Currently, the North and South Railroad Ave routes terminate at Jefferson Ave in the north and Guyon Ave in the south.
 Using bicycle lanes and shared lane markings, the project would provide cyclists with a route that links the communities of Oakwood Heights, New Dorp, Grant City, and Dongan Hills with the recreational facilities along the waterfront.

-South Beach Greenway Bicycle Connections - presented to Staten Island CB 2 Transportation Committee in September 2018 (pdf)
+South Beach Greenway Bicycle Connections - presented to Staten Island Community Board 2 Transportation Committee in September 2018 (pdf)

 Neighborhood Slow Zones are a community-based program that reduces the speed limit to 20 mph and adds safety measures within a select area in order to change driver behavior.
 The goal of the Neighborhood Slow Zone program is to lower the frequency and severity of crashes.
 Slow Zones also seek to enhance quality of life by reducing cut-through traffic and traffic noise in residential neighborhoods.
 DOT creates slow zones in response to applications from communities.